Qualitative and mixed methods

 Data analysis techniques

 Qualitative data analysis involves examining and interpreting data to identify patterns, themes, and insights.
-This page provides an overview of commonly used qualitative analysis techniques and their typical applications.
-While the list is not comprehensive, each section introduces the most frequently used methods with links provided to other modules and external resources for further details.
+This page provides an overview of commonly used qualitative analysis techniques, including broader analytical approaches or methodologies as well as specific techniques used within them.
+While the list is not comprehensive, each section introduces frequently used approaches and techniques, with links provided to other modules and external resources for further details.

 Thematic analysis

-Thematic analysis is a widely used qualitative data analysis technique that involves identifying, analysing, and interpreting patterns or themes within qualitative data, such as interview transcripts, focus group discussions, or documents.
+Thematic analysis is a qualitative analysis method that involves identifying, analysing and interpreting patterns or themes within qualitative data, such as interview transcripts, focus group discussions or documents.
 The goal is to understand key ideas, experiences, or perspectives that emerge across the dataset.

 Narrative analysis

-Narrative analysis is a qualitative method used to study stories and personal accounts in order to understand how people make sense of events and experiences.
-It focuses on the content, structure, and context of narratives, examining how individuals construct meaning and convey their perspectives.
+Narrative analysis is a qualitative analysis method used to study stories and personal accounts in order to understand how people make sense of events and experiences over time.
+It focuses on the content, structure and context of narratives, examining how individuals construct meaning and convey their perspectives.

 Grounded theory

-Grounded theory is a qualitative analysis method used to develop a theory that explains a process, action, or interaction grounded in the data itself.
+Grounded theory is a qualitative analysis method used to develop a theory that explains a process, action or interaction grounded in the data.
 Rather than starting with a pre-existing theory, researchers generate concepts and relationships directly from the data through iterative coding, constant comparison, and category development.